 PAC Parent Advisory Council

-The Parent Advisory Council (PAC) is a group of home schooling parents who help set WISDOM’s direction and policy.
-They meet twice a year for an in-camera meeting, and twice a year along with the Facilitators, Office Staff, and Board of Directors.
+The Parent Advisory Council (PAC) is a group of home schooling parents who helps advise WISDOM on its direction and policy.
+PAC members must be WISDOM parents who profess the Apostles’ Creed.
+They meet twice a year for an in-camera meeting of the PAC followed by an assembly with facilitators and office staff.

-- Gather and/or write articles for the WISDOM website and magazine
+- may gather or write articles for the WISDOM website or magazine;

-- Keep you informed of current issues concerning home schooling (watch for inserts with the WISDOM Magazine)
+- update WISDOM families about current issues that impact home schooling (watch for inserts in the WISDOM magazine).

 We live on a farm near Fairview and we have 5 children, ages 14 and under: Joel, Rachel, Nicole, Monica and Luke.